General Artist Statement

 My work draws upon significant personal experiences that illuminate the extremities of human consciousness: altered or heightened states of physical, psychological, or emotional condition.
 In these cumulative moments, which are characterized by their intense, transgressive, revelatory, and often dream-like nature, I find terrain for contemplation and investigation.
 Seeming to exist simultaneously in dichotomous spaces, perhaps pulled inside out through opposing forces, these dialectical moments expose the complexity of territories between the intellect and the senses, places where the logical mind and subconscious interface with a deeper sense of being.

-Working with hand-cut and assembled self-generated photographs, found images, and the dynamics of shadows and space, aspects of my process can be looked at much like a combination of stream of consciousness and constrained writing techniques.
-I tend to find, produce, and manipulate source materials as I go, working within a fixed set of thematic, conceptual, or visual constraints.
-Pulling from a personal archive of vintage and contemporary photographs, fashion magazines, pornographic publications, anthropological periodicals, and my own images, I embrace the element of chance in finding and placing pieces, as I enjoy exploring the tension between control and chaos.
-In dialogue with historic techniques and concepts utilized by the Surrealists, these methods allow for an automatic processing of visual information on a semiotic level, an intuitive sense of sight that is both linked to and detached from our contemporary mass media experience.
+Aspects of my process can be looked at much like a combination of stream of consciousness and constrained writing techniques.
+I find, produce, and manipulate source materials as I go, working within a fixed set of thematic, conceptual, or visual constraints.
+Pulling from a personal archive of found images and objects, as well as my own photographs and clothing, I embrace the element of chance in finding and placing pieces, as I enjoy exploring the tension between control and chaos.
+In dialogue with historic techniques and concepts utilized by the Surrealists, these methods allow for an automatic processing of visual and visceral information on a semiotic level, an intuitive sense of sight that is both linked to and detached from our contemporary mass media experience.